 Spinach: I have used fresh chopped spinach.
 Frozen or pureed spinach works well in this recipe.
 In fact frozen spinach saves a lot of prep time as well.

 Liquids: I use water and olive oil, feel free to use other cooking oil such as vegetable oil, sunflower oil or any neutral oil.

 Lime Juice (optional): It enhances the flavour of the dish.
 You can reduce the quantity or skip it if you feel the citrus flavour could be too strong for the dish.

-1. Heat oil over medium-low flame.
-Once oil is hot, put cumin and let it sizzle for few seconds.
+1. Heat oil over medium heat in a large skillet or a large pan.
+Once the oil is hot, add cumin seeds and let it sizzle for few seconds.

 2. Add onion, finely chopped garlic, ginger, saute for 3-4 minutes or until onion turns soft and translucent.

-3. Reduce the flame to the lowest setting, add dry spices – turmeric, chilli powder/cayenne pepper, ground cumin, ground coriander.
+3. Reduce the flame to the lower heat, add dry spices - turmeric, chilli powder/cayenne pepper, ground cumin, ground coriander.
 Stir in quickly to avoid burning the spices.
 Cook for a minute until the raw aroma of spices vanishes.